 Data leaks can happen in many ways, and they’re surprisingly common.
-For example, a company might be hacked by cybercriminals; someone may lose their laptop with sensitive information; employee records could get lost during the relocation process.
+For example, a company might be hacked by cybercriminals; someone may lose their laptop with sensitive information; employee records could get lost during relocation.
 It doesn’t take much for sensitive information to get into the wrong hands.
 In fact, research has found that more than half of all data leakages come from human errors like typos and lost files.

 Did you know that data leakages occur when an organisation’s confidential data is accidentally or deliberately released to people who are not authorised to access it?
 Data leaks don’t make it headlines as data breaches do; however, it may be equally disastrous when sensitive data falls into the wrong hands.